Agenda 2026 - Day Two

 12:45 - 13:15

 Trustees carry ultimate legal responsibility for their charities.
-Compliance is non-negotiable, yet today’s legal landscape is increasingly complex and often contentious.
+Compliance is non-negotiable, yet today’s legal landscape is increasingly complex and often contentious, with trustees on the hook for everything from whistleblowing to cyber attacks to rows over legal duty

 12:45 - 13:15